Link to contact page Link to publications page

 Further Background Information

-He enjoys travelling, which has included various destinations in the UK and Ireland, Western and Eastern Europe, Zanzibar and Africa, Asia and Australia, and the USA; he values experiencing a variety of languages and cultures, and is passionate about wildlife and the natural environment.
-His leisure activities include snorkelling and scuba diving, skiing, and playing guitar and piano.
+He enjoys traveling, which has included various destinations in the UK and Ireland, Western and Eastern Europe, Zanzibar and Africa (especially Southern Africa), Asia and Australia, and the USA; he values experiencing a variety of languages and cultures, and is passionate about wildlife and the natural environment.
+His leisure activities include snorkeling and scuba-diving, skiing, hiking and mountain-biking, and playing guitar and piano.

 Link to publications page link to homepage